-Our collection contains over 500 items and is 25 years old.
+Our collection contains over 600 items and is over 25 years old.
 Inspired by a private collection which was purchased by the then Guild of Spinners Weavers and Dyers, who established the Shetland Textile Working Museum (now the Shetland Textile Museum)

 Our Collection we believe has a significance far beyond the perimeter of the Shetland Islands.
 Shetland textiles are world renowned.
 The development of Fair Isle knitting and the production of fine lace holds a fascination worldwide and has been copied many times.

 We will take in items which will add to the overall understanding of historic Shetland textiles and their place in the world, filling gaps already identified (such as traditional working garments like haps)

 We want to enable local people to participate in our Collection’ s development.
 We draw on the expertise and enthusiasm of volunteers who help us care for and document the items and those whose stories illuminate and add significance to the objects we hold.
 We wish our collections to reflect changing times such as emerging textile workers running small businesses and graduating college students.

 Collections are the lifeblood of museums.
 We are privileged to have a remarkable collection built up over 25 years.
 We benefit from the generous bequests and gifts of innumerable benefactors and from the wise, and sometimes daring, acquisitions of our predecessors.
 We hope to continue to enrich and invigorate the Collection and hope to pass on to future generations of visitors acquisitions which delight, inspire and inform.

 We welcome enquiries about our Collection and Archives, and seek to encourage public interest and research.
 For further information on this, and our charges, please see here